 For help uncovering and affirming your child’s gifts, see our list of 12 misbehaviors and the gifts behind them.

 3. Travel purposefully.

 Planning a family road trip or vacation this summer?
 Check out our guide to planning a purposeful family trip as well as these tips to retain your sanity during a family car trip.
 Traveling with your family may not always be as relaxing as you imagined, but it can be a great opportunity to connect and grow as a family.
-As we often say, “don’t call them vacations — call them trips!”
+As we often say (especially if your kids are young), “Don’t call them vacations — call them trips!”

 4. Have grace for yourself!

 Take a deep breath.
 You are not SuperDad or WonderMom.
 You will not get everything right the first time or even the twenty-first time.
 But the times of conflict, frustration, and even tears hold the rich opportunity to lean into Jesus’ love for you all.
 During these moments your children will watch and learn about the depth of God’s grace.
 (Ephesians 3:17-19)

 Help a friend have a great summer by sharing this article!